Hemp Oil vs CBD Oil: What’s the difference?

 - Hemp seed oil comes from hemp, while CBD oil can be derived from either marijuana or hemp.

-- Hemp seed oil is extracted by cold pressing hemp seeds, while CBD oil is extracted from the stalks, leaves and flowers of the plant.
+- Hemp seed oil is extracted by cold pressing hemp seeds only, while CBD oil is extracted from the stalks, leaves and flowers of the plant.

-- “Hemp oil” may refer to either hemp seed oil or CBD oil.
+- “Hemp oil” may refer to either hemp seed oil or CBD oil, so it’s important to know what to look for to determine the difference between hemp oil vs cbd oil.